gschup/ggrs/README.md

 For now, take a look at [the documentation](https://docs.rs/ggrs/newest/ggrs/) or the examples in order to check it out!

+If you are interested in integrating rollback networking into your game or just want to chat with other rollback developers (not limited to Rust), check out the [GGPO Developers Discord](https://discord.com/invite/8FKKhCRCCE)!

 ## Development Status

 GGRS is in an early stage, but the main functionality for two players and spectators should be quite stable.